-AB 414 amended §1950.5(g) to allow electronic delivery of both the deposit refund and the itemized statement, but only when the tenant has given express written consent.
-The 21-day return deadline is unchanged.
+AB 414 amended §1950.5(g) to allow electronic delivery of both the refund and the itemized statement.
+The 21-day deadline didn't change.
+The new requirement: express written tenant consent.

 Best practice: build the consent option into your move-out notice.
 Provide a checkbox or short form: "I consent to receiving my security deposit refund and itemized statement electronically via [method] to [account]."
 Without express consent, the default paper-check rule still applies.